-- Most CFD brokers in Australia allow you to short sell more than 200 stocks on the Australian market
+- CFD brokers allow you to short sell the largest stocks on all the major stock exchanges in the world.

-- Liquidity is tied directly to the underlying stocks that you are looking to short sell
+- Liquidity is tied directly to the underlying stocks you are looking to short sell.

 - It is the most cost effective and direct way to hedge an existing share portfolio